estellechoi/als/README.md

 ## 2. Configure the networks you will use in Hardhat config file

 Unless setting the `defaultNetwork`, the built-in hardhat network will be used by default.
-For more details for networks configuration, see [Deploying to remote networks](https://hardhat.org/tutorial/deploying-to-a-live-network.html#deploying-to-remote-networks).
+For more details about networks configuration, see [Deploying to remote networks](https://hardhat.org/tutorial/deploying-to-a-live-network.html#deploying-to-remote-networks).

 ```typescript
 // hardhat.config.ts